christianharris-3/PyUI/README.md

 Those drawn manually have access to being edited as each has a set of variables that can be used to change properties of the image, which the vector based one is only one set image.
 The images can be added by placing the name of the image in {}, or leaving the brackets empty and setting the img variable to the image name.
 Setting an img to a loaded image with pygame.image.load('example.png') will not place it into the {}, but will completely overwrite the text.
-Manual images have variables that can be changed to edit the image, and all images can be given the suffix up, left or down to rotate it where the default direction is right.
+Manual images have variables that can be changed to edit the image, all in the form ' variable=value ' with a space on either side.
+All images can be given:
+-the suffix 'up', 'left' or 'down' to rotate it where the default direction is right.
+-'scale=float', which will directly modify the scale variable of the image allowing for different sized images to appear in text.
+-An colour in the form of an rgb value in 'col=(r,g,b)' with no spaces.
+-If the entered text is in the form {"text" variables=...} or {'text' variables=....} it will render text allowing for unique colour/size/font etc in the same text object.

 Example code:
 ```py